 - Reported reductions in hours of care and support from parents following the young person’s participation in the programme, due to their newfound independence.
 Our preliminary research suggests a reduction of up to 4 hours per day in care and support needed per young person between their two primary carers.

-- More cost-effective than standard care (a mixture of individual occupational therapy interventions and BoTXN) with additional psychosocial benefits reported.
+- More cost-effective than usual standard care (a mixture of non intensive occupational therapy interventions and botulinum toxin injections) with additional psychosocial benefits reported.

-- Gives the young person and their family the opportunity to create peer support networks.
+- Gives the young person and their family the opportunity to create peer support networks and build social connections.

 Frequently asked questions